-State and local agencies that provide services to low-income families to achieve self-sufficiency are increasingly looking to incorporate better data into decision making around policies, programs, and practices in an effort to improve outcomes and make efficient use of scarce taxpayer dollars.
-High-quality data will support research to build evidence around what works to improve self-sufficiency.
-The Family Self-Sufficiency Data Center (FSSDC) was established to help state administrators and researchers access, link, and analyze administrative data related broadly to family self-sufficiency.
-These relevant programs include, but are not limited to, Temporary Assistance to Need Families, Supplemental Nutritional Assistance Program and other food assistance programs, workforce development and training programs, early care and education, and health insurance.
+State and local agencies that provide services to low income families to achieve self-sufficiency are increasingly looking to incorporate better data into decision-making around policies, programs, and practices in an effort to improve outcomes and make efficient use of scarce taxpayer dollars.
+High quality data will support research to build evidence around what works to improve self-sufficiency.
+The Family Self-Sufficiency Data Center (FSSDC) was established to support states to better use data and to increase the amount and quality of data available for research related to family self-sufficiency.
+The relevant programs include, but are not limited to, Temporary Assistance to Need Families, Supplemental Nutritional Assistance Program and other food assistance programs, workforce development and training programs, early care and education, and health insurance.

-The FSS Data Center team will reach out to potential users through academic, public agency, and practitioner-professional networks, websites, e-mail lists, conferences, and other venues.
-Collaboration with stakeholders involves an internal advisory group and participation in OPRE’s Family Self-Sufficiency and Stability Research Consortium, which includes the Scholars Network and the Advancing Welfare and Self-Sufficiency Research Project (Project AWESOME).
+The Data Center also disseminates work through conference presentations and collaborates with federal agencies and other stakeholders nationally via participation in OPRE’s Family Self-Sufficiency and Stability Research Consortium, which includes the Scholars Network and the Advancing Welfare and Self-Sufficiency Research Project (Project AWESOME).

 Research: We have developed, and continue to develop, new research products that are intended to be resources for a broad community of state partners and researchers with regards to data models, structuring data, analyses, tools, and data sharing.
 Current areas of research include: caseload size and characteristics, including spell length and churn; common metrics used by states to consider program performance and outcomes and ways to accurately compare populations and policies across states; cross-state analyses with TANF data regarding caseload dynamics and employment trajectories; and specific policy questions around issues such as criminal history as a barrier to employment for benefit recipients.